 With the Split Annuity, in this case, I used 50% of the $500,000 and bought an immediate annuity with a company that provides the best-guaranteed income for ten years.
 The immediate annuity offers an estimated $26,000 a year of guaranteed income for ten years.

 With the other half of the IRA, I deposited a Fixed Index Annuity with an income rider that provides a guaranteed 6% bonus on the $250,000 and this amount grows at 6.50% for each year for ten years. (when used as income)

 When the first half of the split annuity ends in 10 years, you start the income from the second annuity.
-This income stream can pay for any period, even lifetime and a spouse can be included.
-A reasonable estimate from the deferred income may be in excess of $30,000 for lifetime income.
+This income stream can pay for any period, even a lifetime, and a spouse can be included.
+A reasonable estimate from the deferred income may be in excess of $30,000 for a lifetime income.

 Plus, any unused funds on deposit in either annuity, in the event of premature death, are passed to the named beneficiary.
 Plus, a designated beneficiary always receives the funds without any need for probate.